bgigous/flask-webdev/content/s05_build_your_first_flask_app/s05_p06_dynamic_routes.md

     return f"Hello, {username}!"
 ```

 Go ahead and try this in your `hello.py`.
 So what's going on here?
-When Flask determines that there's angle brackets surround part(s) of the path, it expects to see the same token in the list of arguments for the view function.
-For this example, when we navigate to `localhost:5000/user/Tom`, we'll see "Hello, Tom!"
+When Flask determines that there's angle brackets surrounding part(s) of the path, it expects to see the same token in the list of arguments for the view function.
+For this example, when you navigate to `localhost:5000/user/Tom`, you'll see "Hello, Tom!"

 Now try a few of your own dynamic routes.
 Try these suggestions: